Other Exercises

 And somewhere in the darkness,

-And in his final words I found
+And in his final I found

 You've got to know